 Reichstag (Parliament)

 The German Parliament (Bundestag) meets regularly in the historic Reichstag building.
-Restored by Norman Foster in 1990, it has become one of the iconic symbols of the capital.
+Restored by Norman Foster in 1990, it has become one of the capital’s iconic symbols.
 Discover how to visit it.

 Berlin Wall Memorial

 Firstly, this is one of the most iconic parts of Berlin’s history.
 Grab a beer and stroll, or take the Trabi tour along the wall.
-The story of a deviant period in time is told through graffiti artwork.
+Graffiti artwork tells the story of a deviant period in time.

 Note: If you wish to save cash while visiting many attractions, we suggest buying a Berlin Welcome Card: All-Inclusive Ticket.